Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 (Compatible with older versions)
 - Added stations for 4 car long trains
 - Added Maintenance book with a handful of blueprints to keep your walls in good shape

+18:30 UTC 04.01.2021
+(Compatible with older versions)
+- Walls were beautified
+- Wall Maintenance requester stations are no more compact
+- I LTN depots are now more compact
+- Fixed wrong car numeration in LTN Depots

 </details>